vladSirin/Mashenka/README.md

 # Mashenka
 Mashenka Engine by Sirin

+## Status Update:
+I think this will be my last update on this for a very long time.
+Now is 2024 Sept.
+7th midnight, I just came back from the Unreal Fest 2024 Shanghai.

+I felt so much energy in Unreal community China, so little in my work in office now, I must move on now.
+So I have to ditch this project and the AI courses for some time as I need to work on Unreal Engine in the coming years to ship at least a game all by my one.
+Or make it playable.
+This is vital for me to move on in the future.
+Thanks to this project and time spent with Cherno, it has been a fun ride and I am sure I am not a person for Engine or Low-level programming :-)

 ![Mashenka](/Resources/Branding/MashenkaLogo.png?raw=true "Mashenka")
 Mashenka is a game engine based on Hazel Engine by TheCherno.
 It is a work in progress and is not ready for use.